How to register a domain name and get web hosting

 In the project detail, click on the “Register new domain” button.

-Domain checkout is accessible through the Settings section of the website builder as well as through the project administration.
+The domain checkout is accessible through the Settings section of the website builder as well as through the project administration.

 In the Webnode website builder, click on Settings.